Finance trends shift fast—explore 5 key processes & tips to stay ahead.

 Budget management cannot be perfected overnight, and neither is it possible to achieve for one person.
 It requires collaboration among upper management, the finance department, and the various budget and project managers across the company.

-A budget can be developed in a top-down approach, where upper management begins the process by looking at business objectives and current resources to prepare a budget plan.
+A budget can be developed in a top-down approach, where upper management begins the decision making process by looking at business objectives and current resources to prepare a budget plan.
 It then passes down the responsibility of enforcing this plan to the department managers, who themselves can set their own guidelines based on the overall budget allocation.

 Top-down works out in most cases because lower management can save time and effectively hit the ground running since most of the work has been done externally.